hirosystems/ordhook/README.md

 max_caching_memory_size_mb = 32000
 ```

-By passing the flag `--config=/path/to/config.toml`, developers can customize the credentials and network address of their bitcoin node.
+By passing the flag `--config=/path/to/config.toml`, developers can customize the credentials and network address of their Bitcoin node.
 ```bash
 $ chainhook config new --testnet
 ✔ Generated config file Chainhook.toml